What is Epidemiological Surveillance?

 Types of Surveillance Systems

-1. Passive Surveillance: This is the most common type, where healthcare providers report cases of disease to public health authorities.
+There are several types of epidemiological surveillance systems, each with its specific purpose:1.
+Passive Surveillance: This is the most common type, where healthcare providers report cases of disease to public health authorities.
 While it is cost-effective, it may suffer from underreporting.

 2. Active Surveillance: Public health officials actively seek out information by contacting healthcare providers or laboratories.
 This method is more accurate but resource-intensive.